 Constructed in the 12th-century, before the arrival of the papacy, the St Bénezet Bridge, colloquially known as Pont d'Avignon on account of a 15th-century song written about it, only features four of its original 21 arches.

-It’s quirky historic details like this bridge across the mighty Rhone River which served to further endear Avignon in my mind.
+Quirky historic details like this bridge across the mighty Rhone River served to endear Avignon in my mind.

 Défilé des Confréries